ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 $taskName = 'EDMUpload_' + $dataStoreName
 Register-ScheduledTask -TaskName $taskName -InputObject $scheduledTask -User $user -Password $password
 ```

-### Refreshing your sensitive information database

-You can refresh your sensitive information database daily or weekly.
-When your .csv file is refreshed, make sure to use the EDM Upload Tool to re-index the sensitive data and then re-upload the indexed data.
-To get help with this, see [Index and upload the sensitive data](#index-and-upload-the-sensitive-data) (in this article).

 ## Part 3: Use EDM classification with your Microsoft cloud services